Xiang-Deng-DL/Xiang-Deng-DL.github.io/index.md

 # Bio

 This is [Xiang Deng][Xiang Deng], a PhD candidate at [MRL Lab][MRL Lab] at [State University of New York at Binghamton][State University of New York at Binghamton].
 I am working with [Prof. Zhongfei Zhang][Prof. Zhongfei Zhang].
 I aim to design simple but very effective deep learning approaches.
 Simplicity yet effectiveness is the best.
+My research experience is mainly on deep learning methods & computer vision, knowledge distillation & supervised learning, GANs & image processing (e.g., enhancement), and deep metric learning.
 Prior to joining SUNY-Binghamton, I obtained the Bachelor's and Master's degrees from [Shandong University][Shandong University] in 2015 and 2018, respectively.

 [Xiang Deng]: Xiang-Deng-DL.github.io
 [MRL Lab]: http://cs.binghamton.edu/~forweb/home.html